-6.5.1 In-House Services Where LPSC provides the same or similar services 6.5.2 Store Where LPSC Store stocks the same or similar items
+6.5.1 In-House Services Where LPSC provides the same or similar services ------------------------- -- items

+6.5.2 Store Where LPSC Store stocks the same or similar

-6.5.3 Existing/Established Contract Where an existing /established contract is made available through Prescribed entities; LGP, Procurement Australia, NSW Procure Point, available through Joint Organisation (where LPSC has participated), and LPSC established Period Contracts.
+6.5.3 Existing/Established Contract

+Where an existing /established contract is made available through Prescribed entities; LGP, Procurement Australia, NSW Procure Point, available through Joint Organisation (where LPSC has participated) or Regional Procurement (where LPSC has participated), and LPSC established Period Contracts.

 6.5.4 Quotation Where the value of work, goods or services is under the threshold of \$250,000 including GST.

+6.5.5 Tendering

-6.5.5 Tendering Where the value of work, good or services is at the threshold of \$250,000 and over including GST.
-The Regulation specifies the requirements for the three different tendering methods; Open tendering; Selective tendering by which invitations to tender are made after public advertisement for expressions of interest; or Selective tendering by which recognised contractors listed by the Council are invited to tender.
+Where the value of work, good or services is at the threshold of \$250,000 and over including GST.
+The Regulation specifies the requirements for the three different tendering methods:

+- Open tendering; - Selective tendering by which invitations to tender are made after public advertisement for expressions of interest; or - Selective tendering by which recognised contractors listed by the Council are invited to tender.